-We shall present a general method for the derivation of all Bell inequalities for each given experimental setup.
-The validity of the method has been proved previously [1,2].
+We shall present a general method for the derivation of all Bell inequalities for each given experimental set-up.
+The validity of the method has been proved previously [1, 2].
 The purpose of this paper is to turn the method into a working algorithm and demonstrate its strength in two cases.

-Consider some arbitrary elementary events A, B, C, ..., such as "the electron spin in the x direction is up," as well as some of the joints of these propositions; e.g., AB, AC, ..., ABC, ..., In order to be consistently interpretable, the probabilities of these events P(A), P(B), P(C), ..., P(AB), P(AC), ..., P(ABC), ..., must satisfy some inequalities; for example: $P(A) + P(B) - P(AB) \le 1$ or $P(A) - P(AB) - P(AC) + P(BC) \ge 0$ .
+Consider some arbitrary elementary events A, B, C, \ldots , such as "the electron spin in the x-direction is up", as well as some of the joints of these propositions; e.g., $AB, AC, \ldots, ABC, \ldots$ In order to be consistently interpretable, the probabilities of these events $P(A), P(B), P(C), \ldots, P(AB), P(AC), \ldots, P(ABC), \ldots$ must satisfy some inequalities; for example: $P(A)+P(B)-P(AB) \leq 1$ or $P(A)-P(AB)-P(AC)+P(BC) \geq 0$.
 These inequalities are satisfied for every possible classical probability distribution P.

-In the middle of the 19th century, George Boole [1,3-6] investigated these inequalities and referred to them as conditions of possible experience.
+In the middle of the 19th century George Boole [1, 3-6] investigated these inequalities and referred to them as conditions of possible experience.
 The number and complexity of the inequalities increase fast as the number of events grow.
-Among them are the famous inequalities that arise in the Einstein-Podolsky-Rosen (EPR) experiment and its generalizations, in particular the Bell/(EPR) experiment and its generalizations, in particular, the Bell inequalities and Clauser-Horne (CH) inequalities [7-10].
+Among them are the famous inequalities that arise in the EPR experiment and its generalizations.
+In particular, Bell inequalities and Clauser-Horne (CH) inequalities [7-10].

 Consider, for example, the latter.
-We have four events: $A_1, A_2$ that correspond to Alice's measurements on the left, and $B_1, B_2$ measured by Bob on the right.
-In order to derive the CH inequalities we list the $2^4 = 16$ extreme cases where the probability of the elementary events $A_1, A_2, B_1, B_2$ are set to be either zero or one.
-That is, we consider the truth Table I, where $t(A_i), t(B_j) \in \{0,1\}$ .
-Assume that each of the sixteen rows in the truth table is a vector in an eight-dimensional real space.
+We have four events: A_1, A_2 that correspond to Alice's measurements on the left, and B_1, B_2 measured by Bob on the right.
+In order to derive the CH inequalities we list the $2^4 = 16$ extreme cases where the probability of the elementary events A_1, A_2, B_1, B_2 are set to be either zero or one.
+That is, we consider the truth table I, where $t(A_i), t(B_j) \in \{0, 1\}$.
+Assume that each of the sixteen rows in the truth table is a vector in an eight dimensional real space.
 Denote by C the convex hull of the sixteen vectors taken as vertices.
 C is a correlation polytope.
-Now, let P be any classical probability distribution on the is an element of C. Conversely, if $p \in C$ , then there is a probability distribution P such that p has the representation (1) [1].
+Now, let P be any classical probability distribution on the Boolean algebra generated by the events A_1, A_2, B_1, B_2 .
+It is not hard to see that the vector is an element of C. Conversely, if $p \in C$, then there is a probability distribution P such that p has the representation (1) [1].